1998 – 2020

 Letters to Asif

 We are collecting letters to remember Asif’s life.
 We invite you to write a short message of support to Asif, to write what we were not able to say to him and to honour his memory.
 You may alternatively wish to leave a message to the refugee community in Indonesia.
-We will publish as many of these letters as possible at the end of September on this memorial page.
+We will publish as many of these letters as possible on this memorial page.

 نامه ای برای آصف